learn-co-curriculum/hs-coding-club-css-lesson7-intro/README.md

 ## Share Share Share!

 When you build your awesome website with Bootstrap we want to see it!
 Take a screenshot of your site or your code and share with **\#flatironcodeclub** and **\#flatironbootstrap**.

+## Tech News

+If you're participating in the Tech News talks each week, take a minute to pull up the headlines and discuss the questions with the other club members.